This page is used for communicating to council employees in cases of emergency

 Your line manager will be in touch if you are required to work differently.

 Our priority is to ensure that our services to our residents are uninterrupted throughout the year.
 However, there may be times when severe weather or other matters affect how we do things.
 When deciding how to respond, the Council will be conscious of the health, safety and welfare of our staff.

 - You should assume that the Council is operating normally, unless told otherwise

 - You should attend work as normal if it is possible and safe to do so

 - At work you may be asked to undertake a different role to your normal duties

 - If you are unable to get to work, you must contact your line manager to confirm you cannot come to work

 - You may be able to take unpaid leave, work from home or use annual leave to deal with your absence.

-If we need to close any or all of our buildings or cease operating our services due to severe weather, you will be able to find out via our website and/or a dedicated staff information telephone service.
-In case of emergency (ICE!) before you set off for work, you should check the website emergency pages (www.epsom-ewell.gov.uk/ICE) and / or call the staff information line on 01372 732423 (732ICE on a phone keyboard - note these facilities only operate in an emergency, which may be wider than just bad weather).
+If we need to close any or all of our buildings or cease operating our services due to an emergency, you will be able to find out via our website and/or a dedicated staff information telephone service.
+In case of emergency (ICE) before you set off for work, you should check the website emergency pages (www.epsom-ewell.gov.uk/ICE) and / or call the staff information line on 01372 732423 (732ICE on a phone keyboard - note these facilities only operate in an emergency).

 You may also be contacted directly by your line manager.